 With the optional use of :Recover, information is securely stored in an isolated Archive (often in the cloud) for restoration at a later time.
 The process was designed to be minimally intrusive with respect to end-user workflows, with results that are truly seamless except for a change in the way data is sent to and received from KODiAC (Cloud) Services.

-The Managed Files/ Restore context menu selection (from the SSProtect notification icon) displays the set of managed data files associated with your SSProtect Login Profile, described in the article, Managing Host Data.
+The Managed Files/ Restore context menu selection (from the SSProtect notification icon) displays the set of managed data files associated with your SSProtect Profile, described in the article, Managing Host Data.

 The Versionlist shows each individual managed instance of the chosen file, with each instance representing a secure access operation carried out by the noted SSProtect User(name).
+It also provides an indication of what's available for recall when :Recover is enabled.

 File Size Details